 Benefits of catalog marketing

-For retailers, the primary benefits include:
+For retailers, the primary benefits of a catalog marketing strategy include:

 - Good response rates